virgesmith/neworder/docs/tips.md

 !!! warning "Synchronisation"
     Identically initialised random streams only stay in sync if the same number of samples are taken from each one .

 The "option" example relies on identical streams to reduce noise when computing differences for sensitivity analysis.
-It implements a `check` step that compares a single sample from each process and fails if any are different (see below).
+It implements a `check` step that compares the internal states of the generators and fails if any are different (see code below).

-!!! note "Stream Comparisons"
-    Comparing output of each generator only gives a (very) probable assessment.
-The only surefire way to determine identical streams is to compare the internal states of each generator.
-This functionality is not currently implemented.

 ## Deadlocks